-Among the many misconceptions surrounding Botox—that it inevitably leads to a frozen-looking face, for starters—is the idea that it’s only good for fending off wrinkles.
+Among the many misconceptions surrounding Botox is the idea that it’s only useful for fending off wrinkles.
 In reality, age prevention is just one of countless uses for the injectable.
 What’s more, a lot of them have nothing to do with appearance.

-If you tend to curl your upper lip under or raise it high above your teeth when you smile, there’s actually a quick (and relatively affordable) solution.
+If you tend to curl your upper lip under or raise it high above your teeth when you smile, there’s a quick (and relatively affordable) solution.
 According to board-certified plastic surgeon John Zannis, a tiny injection of Botox can help relax the lip for a more balanced grin.
-The treatment costs $200 to $300 and lasts several months.
+The treatment costs $200–$300 and lasts several months.
 (The results are kind of amazing—check out this firsthand account from YouTube channel Mixed Makeup.)

 Reduce and Prevent Acne

 “To totally treat acne, you’d need to use doses of Botox so large they’d prevent you from constricting your facial muscles,” says Zannis.
 “But tiny amounts of Botox injected very superficially help reduce oil production, and you can still have facial expressions.”
-This all being said, he recommends using Botox as a Hail Mary when all other blemish treatments fail.
+However, he recommends using Botox as a Hail Mary when all other blemish treatments fail.

 Keep Headaches at Bay

-The FDA has actually approved Botox as a treatment for those who suffer from chronic migraines since research shows it can greatly reduce the typical amount of painful episodes.
+The FDA has approved Botox as a treatment option for those who suffer from chronic migraines.
+The research shows it can significantly reduce the frequency of painful episodes.

 Improve Chronic Skin Conditions

 As an autoimmune disease, psoriasis has no cure.
-But since the flaky patches associated with the condition result from an overproduction of skin cells, strategically placed Botox can help renormalize this process.
+However, since the flaky patches associated with the condition result from an overproduction of skin cells, strategically placed Botox can help to normalize this process.

-On that note, check out eight non-invasive Botox alternatives that doctors don’t want you to know about.
+On that note, check out these non-invasive Botox alternatives that doctors don’t want you to know about.